Bayesian Models Applied to Cyber Security Anomaly Detection Problems: Volume-traffic anomaly detection

+Due to the abrupt change in the trace, any good change-point detection procedure should be able to detect it.
+However, it is clear that in practice, this ideal situation will not always occur.
+Hence, and in order to test the model and its detection performance on a more challenging and realistic set, the authors manually lowered the intensity of the attack by applying the transformation $X_i^*= \sqrt{13600*20.028}\times\frac{X_i-17723.833}{\sqrt{407968.14}}+13600$ on the recorded observations during the attack.
+By doing so, the authors changed the real trace for it to behave as a $N(\mu,a\mu)-$to$-N(\theta,a\theta)$ model with parameters $\mu=13329.764$, $\theta=13600$ and $a=20.028$.
+Figure~\ref{sim_packet_rate_2} shows the simulated trace after applying the same transformation.

-In order to find the threshold used as the benchmark for raising an alarm, the first step is to make sure that average run length (ARL) to false alarm rate is at a desired level $\gamma$.
-Setting this $\gamma=1000$ allows to use the asymptotic analysis described by the authors and found the threshold for the SR procedure at 731.3.
+In order to find the detection threshold for the SR procedure, $\gamma$ is fixed to be $1000$ and we use the asymptotic results described in section 3.1.2, yielding a value $A=731.3$.
 Then the multi-cyclic procedure can be applied, so that each time an alarm is raised the process starts afresh.
 The results of this procedure are illustrated in Figure~\ref{SR}.
-It can be appreciated that the true attack was detected 23 seconds after it started and that the change-point model also raised a false alarm.
-It is clear that this model works reasonably well since the attack was detected (even though at first sight it was not visible) with only one false alarm.
-However, it has to be noted that the procedure was used on synthetic data.
-In the real trace, this procedure detected the true change-point but it also raised three false alarms.
+It can be appreciated that the true attack is detected 22 seconds after it started and that the procedure raised two false alarms.
+It is clear that this model works reasonably well since the attack was detected (even though at first sight it was not visible) not long after the attack started.
+However, it is important to notice that it also raised two false alarms close to one another.